 I think about America as a corridor in the great passage of time, not so different from Metro’s Vermont and Santa Monica Red Line Subway station.
-It’s a place where thousands of people simply pass one another by each day, past the flocks of pigeons nestled above in the station’s arches, and past the heaps of other people laying by the sidewalks of the entrances not so far off.
+It’s a place where thousands of people simply pass one another by each day, past the flocks of pigeons nestled above in the station’s arches, and past the heaps of other people laying by the entrances not so far off.

-The flocks of pigeons cradled in the station’s altitudes are conditioned to the factors of its environment, that is, they’re used to its conditions, which are often rather unfriendly to their livelihood: Food is scarce, competition for food is abundant, and the winds push people and traffic through their huddled masses day in and day out.
+The flocks of pigeons cradled in the station’s altitudes are conditioned to the factors of the environment, that is, they’re used to its conditions, which are often rather unfriendly to their livelihood: Food is scarce, competition for food is abundant, and the winds push people and traffic through their huddled masses day in and day out.

-Those humans of us below, whether leading the traffic or anchored to the sidewalk, are conditioned to the factors of the environment, too: Food and housing are expensive, and the competition for decent work to afford some decent food and housing is likewise competitive.
+Those humans of us below, whether moving with the traffic or anchored to the sidewalk, are conditioned to the factors of the environment, too: Food and housing are expensive, and the competition for decent work to afford some decent food and housing is likewise competitive.
 Then, as people push through flocks of pigeons in the race to get to it all, we push through one another too.
-Over the course of time, this has an effect of insulating us from the environment and one another as a whole.
+Over the course of time, this has the effect of insulating us from the environment and one another as a whole.

 The fact of the matter is that America is not only pushing people away from its borders, but that it’s also pushing us away from its very street corners.
 In the case of Super Pan, the pueblo is dealing with wealth in this country, and the power wealth holds to shove human beings out of the way instead of using it to help them; a legacy as old as the country itself.